ukwa/monitrix/README.md

 * Use the ``mongod`` command to start MongoDB (hint: ``mongod --help``)
 * MongoDB provides a Web admin dashboard  at [http://localhost:28017](http://localhost:28017).
 Make sure you start MongoDB with the ``--rest`` option (when in dev mode) to enable full dashboard functionality.
+(Note: on my system ``sudo mongod --dbpath /var/lib/mongodb --rest`` works fine.)
 * Use ``mongo <dbname> --eval "db.dropDatabase()"`` to drop a DB
-* Docs of MongoDB's simple REST interface are [here](http://www.mongodb.org/display/DOCS/Http+Interface#HttpInterface-SimpleRESTInterface)
+* Docs of MongoDB's simple REST interface are [here](http://www.mongodb.org/display/DOCS/Http+Interface#HttpInterface-SimpleRESTInterface).

 ## Loading Test Data into MongoDB

-monitrix doesn't load data into MongoDB yet.
-You can load data manually with the the following Java application class, located in the /test folder:
+monitrix doesn't load data into MongoDB by itself yet.
+You need to load data manually with the the following Java application class, located in the /test folder:

     uk.bl.monitrix.util.LogProcessor

-Edit the path to the Heritrix log you want to load, and start the application e.g. from your IDE.
+Edit the path to the Heritrix log you want to load, and start the application (e.g. from your IDE).
+Warning: Loading data takes time!
+On my machine, a 10 GB log sample currently takes about 30 minutes to process.
+There will be just enough log output to show you whether things are progressing.